Unpayable Debt: Capital, Violence, and the New Global Economy

 VPR: What kinds of new political and cultural practices have emerged in the wake of extreme, crippling, and catastrophic debt?

 FNM: As I have explored elsewhere, the complete blackout that followed Maria was terribly illuminating.
 It brought greater awareness about the politics of debt, demolished the idea of American largesse in Puerto Rico, and buried the colonial myth that Puerto Ricans are lazy and incapable of self-governance.
 These realizations ushered communities to enact and expand alternative political vocabularies and forms of organization to those imposed by capital and the state.

 For example, before Maria, status politics still dominated much of the conversation on the debt crisis in and out of Puerto Rico.
 After the hurricane, however, a growing number of people started to prioritize and identify other matters as politically urgent, including energy, food, water, housing, climate change, the environment, and cultural production.
 There is also a sprouting of organizations and groups engaged in horizontal governance and disruptive storytelling that are, in practice, piloting “another country” into existence.
 Which is not to say that dislodging colonial-capitalist logics will be easy or likely in the short-term.
-Yet, current political activity suggests that many people have understood the catastrophes of debt and hurricanes not exactly as “disasters,” but in the sense of “kata-strophe,” which in Greek, as scholar Aleksandra Perisic reminds us, means to “overturn” and in Greek tragedy refers to the moment preceding resolution when the protagonist can still shape the story’s end.
+Yet, current political activity suggests that many people have understood the catastrophes of debt and hurricanes not exactly as “disasters,” but in the sense of “kata-strephein,” which in Greek, as scholar Aleksandra Perisic reminds us, means to “overturn” and in Greek tragedy refers to the moment preceding resolution when the situation can still unfold in different ways.

 VPR: What have you learned about the kinds of debt that inhabit relations of intimacy, kinship, and everyday interaction?